zpainter/iassist/content/conferences/iassist2025/_index.md

 IASSIST (International Association for Social Science Information Services and Technology) is an international organization of professionals working with information technology and data services to support research and teaching.

-The Call for proposals will be coming out in early November.
+The **Call for proposals** will be coming out in early November.
 Stay tuned!

 See you in Bristol!
 It will be the **Best.
 IASSIST.
 Ever.**

 IASSIST 2025 Program Committee: programme@lists.iassistdata.org
 : Michael Beckstrand, mjbeckst ( at ) umn.edu
 : Jane Fry, jane.fry ( at ) carleton.ca
-: Oliver Wattler, oliver.watteler ( at ) gesis.org
+: Oliver Watteler, oliver.watteler ( at ) gesis.org

 ### Conference info